Calculus on Euclidean space

 In mathematics, calculus on Euclidean space is a generalization of calculus of functions in one or several variables to calculus of functions on Euclidean space $\mathbb{R}^n$ as well as a finite-dimensional real vector space.
 This calculus is also known as advanced calculus, especially in the United States.
-It is similar to multivariable calculus but is somewhat more sophisticated in that it uses linear algebra (or some functional analysis) more extensively and covers some concepts from differential geometry such as differential forms and Stokes' formula in terms of differential forms.
+It is similar to multivariable calculus but is somewhat more sophisticated in that it uses linear algebra (or some functional analysis) more extensively.
+It also covers some concepts from differential geometry such as differential forms and Stokes' theorem.
 This extensive use of linear algebra also allows a natural generalization of multivariable calculus to calculus on Banach spaces or topological vector spaces.

 Calculus on Euclidean space is also a local model of calculus on manifolds, a theory of functions on manifolds.

 Basic notions

 Functions in one real variable

 This section is a brief review of function theory in one-variable calculus.